mgsosna/mattsosna.com/_posts/projects/2023-12-22-Random-forest-by-hand.md

 When identifying rules to partition our classes, then, we can simply **select a split such that we _minimize the weighted Gini impurity_ of the subsets.** (Each subset has its own impurity, so we take the average weighted by the number of samples in each subset.)
 For a given feature, we can split the data on all possible values of that feature, record the weighted Gini impurity of the subsets, and then select the feature value that resulted in the lowest impurity.

-Below, splitting the feature _Age of account_ on 35 days best separates users who buy a product from those who don't (in our fake dataset).
+Below, splitting the feature _Age of account_ on 35 days best separates users who buy a product from those who don't (in an imaginary dataset).

 <center>
 <img src="{{  site.baseurl  }}/images/projects/decision_tree/gini_split.png" height="70%" width="70%">